moschiel/esp_mesh_iot/README.md

 This project uses ESP-IDF with ESP32-DevKitV1 to create a mesh network of multiple ESP32 devices for local indoor use.
 It does not rely on an internet connection, but the user needs a device (like a smartphone or computer) connected to the same WiFi router as the mesh network to monitor and control it.
 All interactions with the mesh network are done through a http server hosted by the root node of the mesh network, meaning that control and monitoring are limited to devices connected to the same local network.

-One of the challenges of this project was developing the OTA functionality in the mesh network using only the official ESP-IDF from Espressif.
+One of the challenges of this project was developing the OTA (Over-the-Air) functionality in the mesh network using only the official ESP-IDF from Espressif.
 Unlike higher-level frameworks like painlessMesh (Arduino) or ESP-MDF (Espressif), this project is focused on developers who prefer or need to use ESP-IDF exclusively.

 In the future, there are plans to implement remote control capabilities over the internet.